iamujj/DS-Third-Sem-Practical/README.md

 # DS-Third-Sem-Practical
-Repo for the programs created during Data Structure Lab.
+Repo for the programs created for Data Structure Lab.
 Might add more details later...